Ohio school closure extended; FDA OKs mask-sanitizing system - WHIZ News

 Organizers postponed the annual Taste of Cincinnati food festival until July, while fashioning a “virtual Taste” for April 3-5.
 People are urged to order carryout, drive-thru or delivery dishes from festival participants, and bands who were scheduled to perform will play livestream concerts.
 Chefs will give cooking demonstrations online.
 T-shirts to benefit local businesses are being sold with the slogan: “Carry out, Carry on, Cincinnati.”

-Associated Press writers Dan Sewell in Cincinnati and Julie Carr Smyth in Columbus contributed to this report.
+Associated Press writers Dan Sewell in Cincinnati, Julie Carr Smyth in Columbus, and John Seewer in Toledo contributed to this report.